What Exactly is a Desktop Underwriting?

 The DU will list most revolving creditors, the unpaid balances and the monthly payments the creditor expects the borrower to pay.
 It's a snapshot in time of the financial debt and assets as reported by certain vendors and the borrower on the loan application, which is called a ten-oh-three (1003).

-Sometimes a borrower's lender will pull a Loan Prospector, or LP.
+Sometimes a borrower's lender will pull a Loan Prospector or LP.
 This is used by Freddie Mac, and its requirements are somewhat different.
 For example, the two-year requirement for employment could be reduced to one year on an LP.
 Also, if a daughter is purchasing a home with her parents, a lender might use the LP because it allows all parties to qualify as though owner-occupied instead of nonowner-occupied.
-Owner-occupied interest rates are lower than nonowner-occupied.
+Owner-occupied interest rates are lower than nonowner-occupied rates.

 Using the DU to Give Buyers an Edge

-Buyers are often wary about multiple offer situations and sometimes suspect the odds are against them or an agent is trying to sabotage a transaction, but multiple offers are very real and happen a lot in seller's markets.
-The thing is if you're out looking for a beautiful home, so are 20 other buyers.
+Buyers are often wary about multiple-offer situations and sometimes suspect the odds are against them or an agent is trying to sabotage a transaction, but multiple offers are very real and happen a lot in seller's markets.
+If you're out looking for a beautiful home, so are 20 other buyers.
 While not every buyer will tour the home you want to buy, enough of them will generate offers.
 Just because there are multiple offers is no reason to give up and proclaim defeat.
 You can win a multiple-offer situation by simply standing apart from the other buyers.

-When a seller reads through a DU, the seller might not understand all of it, but a seller will know that a strong FICO score reflects high creditworthiness.
+When a seller reads through a DU they might not understand all of it, but a seller will know that a strong FICO score reflects high creditworthiness.
 On the other hand, if your FICO scores are lower than the norm, you might not want to provide that information to the seller.
 This strategy works best among highly qualified borrowers.